Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The Agile RIP Kit made the ride in our Sprinter Van conversion a lot smoother when we were recently off-roading in southern Utah

-In my third van, I chose the Agile RIP Kit for the upgraded suspension package which has completely transformed the driving experience.
-In the front, a coil over spring is added to the factory McPherson strut, along with an upgraded Fox shock.
-The result is a tremendous difference in how the van handles weight shift around corners, improved dampening in the bumps, and the van responds more quickly to the driver’s controls.
+I chose the Agile RIP Kit for the upgraded suspension package.
+In the front, a coil over spring was added to the factory McPherson strut, along with an upgraded Fox shock.

 Agile Offroad RIP Kit coil over spring and upgraded Fox shock on the front wheel of a Sprinter Van